 I have had a chance to reflect on my Himalayan adventure to climb Island Peak.
-I needed the time to fully appreciate the trip, time spend in Nepal, team members, experience and what it takes to be safe in this challenging environment.
+It was important to take the time to fully appreciate the trip and time spend in Nepal.
+I have fond memories of the team members, experience and what it takes to be safe in this challenging environment.

 I mean it.
 Having access to Ian and his information and advice was important for me and made the difference in my success.
 Now I will never pick another team for an adventure.
-I have already signed up to Kilimanjaro for next year and hope to come back to Nepal in the near future.
+After Island peak, I signed up to Kilimanjaro in 2021 for my second attempt and hope to come back to Nepal in the near future.

 I am in my 40’s.
-I have trekked in South America, climbed Mount Tarija, volcano’s in Ecuador, failed to climb Kilimanjaro on a 6 day itinerary, which I now understand why.
+I have trekked in South America, climbed Mount Tarija and volcano’s in Ecuador.
+In 2017 because of poor acclimatization, I failed to climb Kilimanjaro on a 6 day itinerary.
+After talking with Ian I understand why I failed.